DarthMike/darthmike.github.io/source/_posts/2016-11-19-easy-localizations-management-with-spreadsheets.markdown

 task.resume()
 ```

 The only thing worthy of note is using `PlaygroundSupport` to enable asynchrous execution.
 All the other code is straightforward use of `URLSesssion` to parse JSON.
 All that is left is converting the playground to a script.
 The script doesn't save contents to any file, because when running in playground we're constrained to the sandbox.
 When moving to a script we can generate the folders and files as appropiate for our application.
-We're not going to do all these finishing touches for this example, but it's very simple indeed.
+We're not going to do all these finishing touches now, but it's very simple to continue from here.

-It only took me 1 hours to setup, and considering I had to search how to use `PlaygroundSupport`, I would say it's very quick to implement!
+It only took me 1 hours to setup, and considering I had to look up how to use `PlaygroundSupport`, I would say it's very quick to implement!

 # Caveats

 With this approach we can quickly build automation around localizations, and we can share the spreadsheet with our translators.
-This example spreadhseet does not contain strings with placeholders (for example: `"WELCOME_MESSAGE" = "Hello %@!"`).
-This will require handling validation, because the translators can (and will) make mistakes when writing their new strings.
-In a later post I will elaborate the required validation of strings with placeholders, and how we can reduce human errors with human-readable tokens.
+This example spreadsheet does not contain strings with placeholders (for example: `"WELCOME_MESSAGE" = "Hello %@!"`).
+This will require handling validation, because the translators can - and will - make mistakes when writing their new strings.
+In a later post I will elaborate the required validation of strings with placeholders, and how we can reduce errors with human-readable tokens.

 I hope this is useful to you.